rob-myers/rob-myers.github.io/docs/plan.md

     - Anapanasati training
     - 5 watchers as Jhanic hindrances

+- ✅ Can zoom to point with animation

 - 🚧 Andros is situated
   - 🚧 CSSPanZoom returns to andros